hsmishka/rc-receiver-joystick/README.md

 *Pins 2 and 3 must be short in order to enable USB device (because of the library hack)

 Tested with a Hobbyking 3 channel transmitter and receiver, and VRC simulator.
 Works great, just like the original VRC adapter.
-Photos and more info (I will upload a video soon) in http://patolin.com/blog/2018/05/29/receptor-rc-digispark/